 I’m a walkaholic and I’m not afraid to admit it.
 I’ve always enjoyed my morning walk but now it’s become an addiction.
-If I miss it, I start feeling weird, like I’m out-of-whack.
+If I miss it, I feel weird, like I’m out-of-whack.
 Walking makes me feel good and I’m not about to stop.
-I average about 5 miles and at least 15,000 steps per day.
+For a while, I was doing about 5 miles a day but even a stroll around the block makes a huge difference.

 I walk for a variety of reasons, so I thought I’d list them to possibly inspire you to take it up yourself if you’re not already doing it.